-New, fascinating research is also showing that those with candidiasis are also at an increased risk of developing cancer.
-At this point, researchers don’t understand exactly how this works, but they believe that both candida and certain types of cancer involve a comprised immune system.
+New, fascinating research is also showing that those with candidiasis are also at an increased risk of developing serious health problems.
+At this point, researchers don’t understand exactly how this works, but they believe that candida can compromise the immune system.
 Research also suggests that overgrowth of candida in the gut may lead to inflammatory bowel disease and other gastrointestinal tract diseases.

 Health problems associated with candida albicans can include leaky gut syndrome, a weakened immune system, brain fog, digestive upsets, food allergies, hormonal imbalances and many other health concerns.
 For more valuable information on some simple ways to boost your immune system, you can read one of our other popular blogs titled: 8 Ways to Boost your Immune System.

 What can we do about it?